marg635/wordle/README.txt

     result should be g-y--
     result is g----

-    basically everything fucks up if you guess more than three of the same letter but the answer only has 2 of that letter
+    basically everything messes up if you guess more than three of the same letter but the answer only has 2 of that letter
-    words like nanny, sissy won't fuck it up tho bc they have three letters so the curr count = answer count
+    words like nanny, sissy won't mess it up tho bc they have three letters so the curr count = answer count